 Through miniaturized, long-term biopharmaceutical implants, we seek to free patients from medication adherence challenges, minimizing the burden and maximizing the benefit of clinical treatments.

-NPM-119 is a miniature, subdermal, exenatide drug implant candidate with the potential to treat the growing number of patients with Type 2 diabetes.
-This small device can be conveniently inserted by a healthcare professional during a quick outpatient procedure and can provide steady doses of medication for up to six months, freeing patients from the hassles of taking a daily pill or a weekly injection.
+NPM-119 is a miniature, subdermal, exenatide drug implant designed to treat the growing number of patients with type 2 diabetes.
+This device can be conveniently inserted under the skin during a quick outpatient procedure and is designed to provide steady doses of medication for up to six months.

 We are currently preparing to initiate LIBERATE-1™, a Phase 2, First-in-Human clinical study of NPM-119 in patients with type 2 diabetes for a 12-week treatment period.